maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 To address this problem, most such dialects also include the `RANDOMIZE` statement.
 When used alone, with no *aexp*, this uses a platform-specific solution to generate a new starting number, the *seed*, so it is not zero.
 With a `RANDOMIZE` statement near the top, every time the program is run it will produce a different series of numbers with `RND`, which is what is desired.

 Although `RANDOMIZE` is generally used to produce random seeds, it is also extremely useful during testing and debugging, where the opposite is desired.
 In this case, using the optional *aexp* will cause the same series of numbers to be returned every time, which makes it much easier to track down problems without the behavior of the program changing every time.
-In these cases, `RANDOMIZE 0` is very common.
+In these cases, a `RANDOMIZE 0` near the top of the program is very common.

 Later dialects, those developed for home computers, often lack the `RANDOMIZE` statement.
 Instead, they generate random numbers by applying a simple formula to some internal hardware value, normally a timer on the video circuitry or the internal clock.
 This makes the random number system very simple to implement, it runs quickly, and there is no need to `RANDOMIZE` as even the shortest delays when `RUN`ning the program will be sufficient to produce completely random values.
 For the debugging cases, some dialects allowed negative inputs to `RND` to produce `RANDOMIZE`-like results, see `RND` for details.